NatalieKAndersson/DEVOLUTION/README.md

-library("ggplot2") #Needed to visualize the trees. library("ggtree") library("ggimage") #Needed to insert the pies in the tree. library("dplyr") #Needed for the distinct function in pie.
+library("ggplot2") #Needed to visualize the trees. library("ggtree") library("ggimage") #Needed to insert the pies in the tree. library("dplyr") #Needed for the distinct function in pie.it.
 ```
 ## Usage